Animal Emergency Care in Lisle

-At Emergency Veterinary Services of Lisle, we know that your pet is unique and when they are having a health issue or emergency, the care they require needs to be custom matched to their unique needs.
-We have experienced, skilled, caring doctors who are always on site during business hours.
+Emergency Veterinary Services of Lisle, serves Lisle, Downers Grove, Naperville and other surrounding communities and we know that your pet is unique and when they are having a health issue or emergency.
+The care they require needs to be custom matched to their unique needs.
+We have experienced, skilled, caring veterinarians who are always on site during business hours.
 This means that when you bring your pet in to be seen they will be triaged and tended to as quickly as possible.
 The problem will be diagnosed and the required treatment tailored to the needs of you and your pet.
 We are fully equipped and prepared to handle any type of emergency care your pet may need- from the simplest concern to a specialized surgery.

 Animals can experience trauma from a variety of situations such as being hit by a car, getting bit by another animal, falling from a height, playing too rough, breaking a toenail, getting shocked by electricity, injuring their eye, and a myriad of other ways.
 Animals seem to be very creative in the ways in which they can manage to get injured.
 We are fully capable of treating your pet from the most complicated injuries that might require surgery to the simplest scrapes, broken nails, or sore legs.
 Most traumatic injuries can be treated while you wait and your pet sent home with properly treated wounds and medication.
 However, when needed we are able to hospitalize them and provide IV fluids, oxygen therapy, blood transfusions, IV medications, wound debridement and surgical repair, fracture stabilization, and much more.